fireship-io/fireship.io/hugo/content/courses/javascript/beginner-js-objects.md

 ### Chaining

-In certain JS libraries you will see method chaining with `obj.doThis().toThat()`, which is made possible by simply returning the value of *this* from each method.
+In certain JS libraries, you will see method chaining with `obj.doThis().toThat()`, which is made possible by simply returning the value of *this* from each method.

 {{< file "js" "jquery.js" >}}
 {{< highlight javascript >}}